GeorgeBronner/behaveTechEx/README.md

 ### Features

 * orangehrm.feature - tests the driver and loads the orangehrm webpage
-* orangelogin.feature - tests sucessful logins and unsucessful logins
+* orangelogin.feature - tests successful logins and unsuccessful logins
 * timesheets.feature - tests that a logged in user can access timesheets from the Nav Menu

 ### Other Notes

-* Hardcoded information such as Xpaths, websirte url pulled from conf.ini.
+* Hardcoded information such as Xpaths, website url pulled from conf.ini.
-* environment.py - handles webdriver and creates screetshots for failed tests (view in Allure)
+* environment.py - handles webdriver and creates screenshots for failed tests (view in Allure)

 ## How to Use Allure to view reports